Choices Stick Longer Than Gum — And That’s Actually Good News

 —Tony Brigmon | Note to Self Chronicles | TonyBrigmon.com

 This is where Dodge-It Donna earns her nickname.
-Donna is expert at reframing her patterns as "just how she is" rather than choices she keeps making.
-Since self-reflection feels risky, she keeps moving — and the choices keep sticking.
+Donna reframes her patterns as "just how she is" rather than choices she keeps making.
+Since self-reflection feels risky, she keeps moving—and the choices keep sticking.

 The Residue of Yesterday’s Decisions

-We treat these moments like one-off events.
-"I was having a bad day."
-"They'll get over it."
-"It's not that deep."
-But choices build on each other.
-They create a track record.
-They write — or slowly erase — the story other people tell about who we are when things get hard.
+We often treat these as one-off events, telling ourselves "they’ll get over it."
+But choices build on each other to create a track record.
+They write the story other people tell about who we are when things get hard.

-You can't outrun your past, but you're not stuck repeating it either.
-Bad breath gets fixed with a toothbrush and a little effort.
-Bad choices get turned around the same way — one better decision at a time.
+The good news is that choices stick in the good direction, too.
+You can't outrun your past, but you aren't stuck repeating it.
+Bad choices are turned around one better decision at a time.

-That's what makes choices stick in a good way — not one heroic decision, but a steady pattern of better ones.
+Change happens in small, quiet moments where you choose growth over comfort.
+That is what makes choices stick in a good way—not one big swing, but a steady pattern of better ones.

 ✍️ Note to Self: The choices you're making today are tomorrow's track record.
 You can't edit yesterday, but you can absolutely write a different ending.
-So make today's choices ones to be proud of — because choices stick, and that's actually good news.
+Make today's choices ones to be proud of—because choices stick, and that's actually good news.

 ![]() |